nate-levine/nate-levine.com/README.md

 * Clicking tags on an article should redirect to a list of articles with that tag.
 * Implement a less rudimentary related articles algorithms.
   * Make tag order weighted?
+* Add a footnotes mdx component for articles

 ### *Housekeeping*
 * Refactor especially messy code.